Battle for Caen

-The Battle for Caen (June to August 1944) is the name given to fighting between the British Second Army and the German Panzergruppe West in the Second World War for control of the city of Caen and its vicinity during the larger Battle of Normandy.
-The battles followed Operation Neptune, the Allied landings on the French coast on 6 June 1944 (D-Day).
+The Battle for Caen (June to August 1944) was a military engagement between the British Second Army and the German Panzergruppe West in the Second World War for control of the city of Caen and its vicinity during the Battle of Normandy.
 Caen is about 9 mi inland from the Calvados coast astride the Orne River and Caen Canal, at the junction of several roads and railways.
 The communication links made it an important operational objective for both sides.
-Caen and the area to its south are flatter and more open than the bocage country in western Normandy.
-Allied air force commanders wanted the area captured quickly to base more aircraft in France.
+Caen and the area to its south are flatter and more open when compared to the bocage country of western Normandy, and Allied air force commanders wanted the area captured quickly in order to construct airfields to base more aircraft in France proper.

-The British 3rd Infantry Division was to seize Caen on D-Day or to dig in short of the city if the Germans prevented its capture, which would temporarily mask Caen to maintain the Allied threat against it and thwart a potential German counter-attack from the city.

-Caen, Bayeux and Carentan were not captured by the Allies on D-Day, and for the first week of the invasion, the Allies concentrated on linking the beachheads.
-British and Canadian forces resumed their attacks in the vicinity of Caen and the suburbs and city centre north of the Orne were captured during Operation Charnwood (8–9 July).
-The Caen suburbs south of the river were captured by the II Canadian Corps during Operation Atlantic (18–20 July).
-The Germans had committed most of their panzer divisions in a determined defence of Caen, which made the fighting mutually costly and greatly deprived the Germans of the means to reinforce the west end of the invasion front.
+The British 3rd Infantry Division was to seize Caen on D-Day or alternatively, dig in short of the city.
+Caen, Bayeux and Carentan were not captured on D-Day, and the Allies concentrated on linking the beachheads.
+British and Canadian forces captured the area of Caen north of the Orne during Operation Charnwood (8–9 July), while the suburbs south of the river were captured by the II Canadian Corps during Operation Atlantic (18–20 July).
+The fighting was mutually costly, and greatly deprived the Germans of the means to reinforce the western part of the invasion front.